microsoft/FluidFramework/docs/content/docs/deep/container-and-component-loading.md

 The important thing to note here is that up until this point the Hosting Application and Fluid know nothing of the Fluid `ContainerRuntime` or the `DataStore` code.
-That code is provided after the `Container` is established and stored in the op stream.
+That code is provided after the `Container` is established and is stored in the op stream.
 **This is powerful because it allows the Hosting Applications to load Containers without knowing the underlying code.**
 This is how Teams and Outlook can easily load the Fluid preview app `Container` and `DataStore`s.